 In other words, if you meet the USDA eligibility requirements, you can likely borrow as much as a lender will give you.

-Neighbors Bank is one of the Top Five USDA Lenders in the United States.
+Neighbors Bank is proud to be a Top 3 USDA Lender.
 We believe in making homebuying simple and accessible for families across the country.
 If you're considering a USDA loan, start your prequalification today to check your USDA eligibility and see how much home you can afford.